 The to hospitals uncompensated was reduced by an estimated $7.4 billion in 2014, according to the Department and Human Services.

-The agency also that expansion under the Act had a positive economic impact in the states that participated in the expansion; in Kentucky alone the economic benefit was estimated at over $0 million and 12,000 in 2014.
+The agency also found that expansion under the Act had a positive economic impact in the states that participated in the expansion; in Kentucky alone the economic benefit was estimated at over $0 million and 12,000 in 2014.

 The reduction in uncompensated – the by hospitals to patients who are or underinsured – was over $50 billion in 2013, HHS said.
 The reduced this by $7.4 billion in 2014, the agency estimates.
 That includes a $5.5 billion reduction in charity , and $1.9 billion less bad debt.